Estimation of High-Dimensional Normal Means through Inferential Models: Estimators for over-parameterized -modeling

-Without real loss of generality, our jumping-off point is to take a numerical approach to approximate $G(.)$ in \eqref{eq:conv} via discretization; see also \cite{efron2014two,efron2016empirical}.
-Denote by $\vartheta_1 < ... < \vartheta_K$ the known space of $\theta$, and denote by $\gamma_k$ the unknown probability mass at $\vartheta_k$, where
+Because $G(\cdot)$ is a CDF, and thus a bounded, monotone function, it can be approximated to arbitrary precision by a step function.
+With this justification, and by following the lead of previous work for $g$-modeling \citep{efron_two_2014,efron2016empirical}, we take a numerical approach to approximate $G(\cdot)$ by discretization.
+Accordingly, with minimal loss of generality, we assume that $\theta$ is discrete with known support.
+Denote by $\vartheta_1 < ... < \vartheta_K$ the known space of $\theta$ with a large $K>n$, and denote by $\gamma_k$ the unknown probability mass at $\vartheta_k$, where

-\begin{remark} Take $\vartheta_{k}-\vartheta_{k-1}=\delta$ for all $k=1,...,K$.
-This discrete approximation can also be view as numerical approach to mixed distributions, including both discrete and continuous distributions. \end{remark} In this scenario, $G(.)$ is represented by the $K$-dimensional $\gamma$ vector in \eqref{eq:numeric-G}, that is, in terms of cdf